Home Research and policyResearch projects

 Deakin and CHL researchers will use insights from these sessions to build an evidence-base on the relationships between the business sector, skilled volunteering and community resilience.

-Read more in this announcement from Australian Government Minister for Emergency Management, Murray Watt.
+Read more in this announcement from Australian Government Minister for Emergency Management, Murray Watt, or view the short launch video by clicking on the screenshot below.

 Leveraging International Humanitarian Law (IHL) knowledge and training